SmithsonianWorkshops/Targeted_Enrichment/phyluce.md

     done
     ```

-* Check your log file for output like this (note the values will not be identical to this example and there will not be a header line):
+* Check your log file for output like this (note the values may not be identical to this example and there will not be a header line):

 ```
 samples,contigs,total bp,mean length,95 CI length,min length,max length,median legnth,contigs >1kb